 - Ravelry features lots of groups: Spinner Central, Beginning Spinners, and Spindlers are probably your best bets for starting out.

-- Facebook features a number of spinning-related groups, the most active of which is Fiber Artists and Yarn Spinners, with over 13,000 members.
+- Facebook features a number of spinning-related groups, among the most active of which is Fiber Artists and Yarn Spinners, with over 13,000 members.
+Also check out A Spinner’s Study on Facebook.

 5. Can you recommend any good videos on the web?